entando/generated-widgets/react/form/README.md

 - **id** (if not present, the form will create a new entity; otherwise, it will update the one having that id)
 - **locale** (default: `en`)

+### Environment variables

+There are several environment variables used in the widget that provide initial configuration of the widget.
+To set that up, create `.env` file in the root folder following constants:

+- REACT_APP_DOMAIN - API endpoint for data (e.g., http://localhost:8081/services/jhipster/api)
+- REACT_APP_JWT_TOKEN - JWT secret token, mainly used for local development

 ### Events

 - **conference.form.createError** (fired when an error occurs during conference creation)